-Former San Antonio Spurs center Fabricio Oberto has announced his retirement from basketball (via Argentinean site La Gaceta) and will be mulling over offers to work in the NBA.
+Former San Antonio Spurs center Fabricio Oberto has announced his retirement from basketball (via Argentinean site La Gaceta) and will be

 "I do not play with people's anxiety, I am a former basketball player," said Oberto.